 The two types of proxies that you’re likely to encounter are HTTP proxies and SOCKS proxies.

 An HTTP proxy is set up through a browser and only applies to web pages.
-They’re good for hiding who is accessing a particular site and for browsing a geo-restricted site in another region.
+They’re good for hiding who is accessing a particular site and for browsing the Internet safely in another region.

 A SOCKS proxy isn’t limited to web browsing and can be used for peer-to-peer file transfers, online gaming, and video streaming.
 PrivadoVPN Premium grants you access to a SOCKS5 proxy so you can have the fastest possible connection on data-heavy transfers.